verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

    ![enablecloneiso26.png](/public/enablecloneiso26.png)

 -   Verify input of correct username and password
 -   The Login failed message can also appear when there is an issue with network connection or URL.
-Verify input of correct VergeIO system host/IP address.
+Verify input of correct VeregOS system host/IP address.
 > **Note:** The address should be entered without preceding "https://" {.is-warning}

 -   Verify static IP configuration information (if applicable)
     -   The IP address and gateway must be valid addresses for the attached network.
 Note: The IP address must be entered in CIDR notation (e.g. 192.168.0.50/24).
     -   Verify that there are no IP conflict with the used IP address.
-    -   The correct DNS address must be used to connect the VergeIO system via hostname.
+    -   The correct DNS address must be used to connect the VeregOS system via hostname.
 -   Verify underlying network connection.
-Boot the computer without the clone ISO to test reaching the VergeIO host/IP address; confirm connection over specific NIC, using the same configuration (e.g., DHCP or static addressing).
+Boot the computer without the clone ISO to test reaching the VeregOS host/IP address; confirm connection over specific NIC, using the same configuration (e.g., DHCP or static addressing).

 **ISSUE: OpenSSL errors during the transfer**